Wayfear/PLSBI/readme.md

 The maximum number of iterations of the power method when algorithm='nipals'.
 Ignored otherwise.

 - **tol**, float, default=1e-06
-The tolerance used as convergence criteria in the power method: the algorithm stops whenever the squared norm of u_i - u_{i-1} is less than tol, where u corresponds to the left singular vector.
+The tolerance used as convergence criteria in the power method: the algorithm stops whenever the squared norm of $u_i - u_{i-1}$ is less than tol, where u corresponds to the left singular vector.

 - **correlation_threshold**, float, default=0.28.
 The threshold is used to select correlated edges.